Onelinerhub/onelinerhub/README.md

 - Any new technologies not listed [here](https://onelinerhub.com/) are also welcome

 ## Principles
+- 3 main principles for code pieces here are: simple, modern, minimal
 - Micro solutions are ment to solve specific issue in **modern** versions of technologies (browsers, compilers, databases, etc.)
 - Solution should be as short and simple as possible
 - Solution should be explained by components (variables, functions, operations, etc.)